PT-Leprechaun/OOP-Assignment/README.md

 The user can switch between the different modes by pressing the following buttons:

-0 = main mode (basic rainbow starfield)
+-0 = main mode (basic rainbow starfield)
-1 = hyperspace
+-1 = hyperspace
-2 = planetoid
+-2 = planetoid
-q = Party like it's 1923 by Teminite w = After Dawn by Jaeger and Meric e = Waterfront by Detrace( which is by far my favorite) r = return to the first song (aka Inception by Teminite) space bar = pausing the song enter = restarting the song
+-q = Party like it's 1923 by Teminite
+-w = After Dawn by Jaeger and Meric
+-e = Waterfront by Detrace( which is by far my favorite) -r = return to the first song (aka Inception by Teminite) -space bar = pausing the song
+-enter = restarting the song

 As stated above moving the mouse will change the perspective of the user.